 - Tipping is not customary in Iceland and there is no service fee.
 If you want to reward exceptional service financially, that’s fine and no one will be offended, but it’s not required.

-- Icelandic tap water is not only safe; it tastes the same as or even better than bottled water.
+- Icelandic tap water is not only safe; it usually tastes better than bottled water.

 - In Iceland, dinnertime is usually around 19:00 or 20:00.
 Upscale restaurant kitchens are usually open from 18:00 to 22:00 or 23:00 and a little later on the weekends, although some are open even longer.